longturn/freeciv21/docs/Manuals/Advanced/docker.rst

   newgrp freeciv21
   newgrp "$USER"

-Here, we're going with the default UID and GID of ``556`` which gets mapped to ``100555`` by Docker's rootless mode user namespace mapping, and granting the current user access to this group, so we can manage server files directly.
+Here, we are going with the default UID and GID of ``556`` which gets mapped to ``100555`` by Docker's rootless mode user namespace mapping, and granting the current user access to this group, so we can manage server files directly.